ivanov-ivo/BarberShop/docs/USER_GUIDE.md

 ---

-This user guide provides comprehensive instructions for using the BarberShop application.
+This userDatabaseEntity guide provides comprehensive instructions for using the BarberShop application.
 For additional support, contact your system administrator or refer to the technical documentation.